matthoffman/rcq/README.md

 Those classes are explained in more detail below.

 The default ResourceMonitors measure "load" in terms of CPU, HEAP_MEM and LOAD_AVERAGE, which are hopefully self-explanatory.
-To define your own resource, simply define a ResourceMonitor, and then in your ConstraintStrategy set a threshold
+To define your own resource, simply define a ResourceMonitor which returns your custom key, and then set a threshold for that key in your ConstraintStrategy.

 ## The Moving Parts ##